aaniish/SEC-Insights-Engine/README.md

 - **Citations** linking back to source documents and sections
 - **Responsive Design** with custom black/grey and orange theme

-## How This Project Meets the Assignment Requirements
+## How This Project Meets the Requirements

 ### Functional Requirements